Principal Global Citizenship Award

-Principal Financial Group Global Citizenship Award nominations are invited from Drake faculty and staff for the Principal Financial Group Global Citizenship Award recognizing outstanding contributions to global engagement and internationalization of the campus and curriculum on the part of faculty or staff.
+Principal Global Citizenship Award nominations are invited from Drake faculty and staff for the Principal Global Citizenship Award recognizing outstanding contributions to global engagement and internationalization of the campus and curriculum on the part of faculty or staff.

-Goal 1: Serve as a global knowledge hub that brings value to external partners in local, national and international settings.
+- Goal 1: Serve as a global knowledge hub that brings value to external partners in local, national and international settings.

-Goal 2: Infuse global and multicultural perspectives across the campus and curriculum.
+- Goal 2: Infuse global and multicultural perspectives across the campus and curriculum.

-Goal 3: Develop infrastructure, resources and communication systems to support internationalization and global engagement.
+- Goal 3: Develop infrastructure, resources and communication systems to support internationalization and global engagement.

 2016: Professor John P. Rovers, College of Pharmacy and Health Sciences